 Here are some digitally transformed payment options taking eCommerce by storm:

-Headless technology decouples a brand’s ecommerce platform from its front-end, giving developers the freedom and flexibility to build functionality for your site without impacting its customer-facing front-end.
+Headless technology decouples a brand’s headless ecommerce solution from its front-end, giving developers the freedom and flexibility to build functionality for your site without impacting its customer-facing front-end.

 The benefits of going headless are undeniable for eCommerce: